Cow and calf

 Day 2

 After breakfast, riders are driven along the Cuesta del Obispo, with its breath-taking views across the Cardones National Park and a chance to spot guanacos.
 Reach Peñas Blancas (2750m) to be met by the gauchos and, of course, the horses.
-Lunch.

-The afternoon ride is through the valley to look for the cattle that is spread all around.
+After lunch, the afternoon ride is through the valley to look for the cattle that is spread all around.
 The surroundings are dotted with small houses made with mud and archaeological remains of ancient settlements.
 Stop to see the ancient pictographs painted by local Indians centuries ago and visit Isonza, a working ranch still practicing the ancient way of life, and Leuca Burgos, famous for its goat cheese.
 The milking and making of the cheese, and way they grow their crops is centuries old and passed down from Incan times.
 On the way there are herds of wild donkeys that were set free by the Spanish Conquistadors.
-Overnight at the camp at Estancia Peñas Blancas (cabin rooms with bunk beds, shared bathroom with running water but no shower).
+Overnight at the camp at Estancia Peñas Blancas (cabin rooms with bunk beds, shared bathroom with running water but no shower)

 Day 3